What is small hotel management?

 Here are some of the main roles you might be balancing:

-• Housekeeping manager: Keeps rooms clean, stocked, and ready for guests.
+- Housekeeping manager: Keeps rooms clean, stocked, and ready for guests.
 Even small teams benefit from scheduling tools that help track room status and cleaning times.
+For a deeper look at setting up efficient cleaning operations, see our guide to small hotel housekeeping.

 Knowing these roles helps you plan smarter even if you’re filling most of them yourself.
 Many small hotel owners start out doing all of this themselves, but as your business grows, you may bring in help or rely on software to lighten the load.
 Planning smarter and letting software handle repetitive tasks can make the workload feel more manageable.